-In Kenya, the Company has continued working with its joint venture partners on Block 10BB and Block 13T to develop an updated Field Development Plan, aiming for submission to the Government of Kenya in the fourth quarter of 2021.
+In Kenya, the Company has continued working with its joint venture partners on Block 10BB and Block 13T to develop an updated Field Development Plan, aiming for submission to the Government of Kenya by the end of 2021.
 The project design is being revised to minimize production-related greenhouse gas emissions, a key focus and objective for the Company.
 In support of this, the draft Environmental and Social Impact Assessment ("ESIA") is being updated to reflect a revised project configuration.

 As part of equity investment by the International Finance Corporation ("IFC") in the Company independent monitoring of compliance with IFC Performance Standards are undertaken on a regular basis.
-A review of Company performance, including a review of the ESIA for the Upstream project in Kenya, is being undertaken and will be completed during Q3 2021.
+A monitoring report was completed during the fourth quarter of 2020 and no material adverse findings were reported.